-1 Building the file system
+1. Building the file system

 The /etc/mkfs command builds the file system structure in the areas of disk that make up the logical device for a given file system.
 This structure includes designating areas of the logical device to contain the boot block, super blocks, inode region, and so on.
-On CRAY J90se systems, you always should use the -q option when you run mkfs to build a structure, which will prevent the disk surfaces from being verified.
+On CRAY J90 systems, you always should use the -q option when you run mkfs to build a structure, which will prevent the disk surfaces from being verified (the IOS dsurf and dslip commands do this).
 (When the UNICOS multilevel security (MLS) feature is enabled, mkfs provides the new file system with minimum and maximum security levels and authorized compartments.)
 The format of the mkfs command is as follows: